 long tailed tit

 At a staggering 9g, they weigh in at less than a £1 coin.
-You can find them travelling in big groups.
-Another unique thing about them is that they take part in cooperative breeding; helping out with each other’s young when the male doesn’t step up to the mark!
+They tend to travel in large groups, engaging in cooperative breeding behaviors where individuals assist in caring for each other's young when the male doesn’t step up to the mark!

 long tailed tit